Graduate Student Resources

 The Elements of Style – By Strunk and White.
 If you have to choose one book on how to write well, this is it.
 Short, sweet, and to the point.

 The Scientist’s Guide to Writing – By Stephen Heard.
 This is a fantastic book that breaks down the underlying structure and logic of scientific writing.
-It provides tips and tricks to writing better and more consistently.
+It provides tips and tricks for writing better and more consistently.
 A great resource for science-oriented graduate students struggling with the structure of a thesis or dissertation.

 How to Write A Lot – By Paul Silvia.
 This book is less about the structure of writing your thesis or dissertation and more about the progress.
 It’s packed with helpful hints on how to set goals, write more, and make more progress without sacrificing quality.
 This is a great all-around book, regardless of your major, and a great grad. student resource.